ingtiti/cosc-learning-labs/doc/guide/byod.md

 To work on this lab on your own machine, you will need to install [Python](https://www.python.org/downloads/) and [Pip](https://pip.pypa.io/en/latest/installing.html), and clone the project code.

-Once you have done that, the project uses standard Python mechanisms, Pip with the `src/setup.py` script, to install all other required components, as explained below.
+Once you have done that, the project uses standard Python mechanisms, Pip with the `src/setup.py` script, and [virtualenv](https://virtualenv.pypa.io/en/latest/) as required, to install all other required components, as explained below.

 # Install Python
 Whilst the code will work with Python 2.7, we recommend that you install Python 3.x for your operating system.